fischervincent/local-error-reporting/README.md

 ./log-watcher --log-file-path /path/to/your/logfile.log
 ```

+## Expected log format

+**Date:** [2023-10-26 21:19:55,526].
+If a log entry does not contain the datetime in this format , it will be ignored by Local Log Watcher.

 ### Command-Line Arguments
 **--log-file-path**: Specifies the path to the log file you wish to monitor.

 ## Setup for dev
 ### Prerequisites